baldapps/artemis/README.md

 * Use always 'noexcept' keyword for move constructor and move assignment operator
 * Avoid to include specific header files
 * An if-else-if sequence must always have a final else clause
+* Identifiers names should be shorter than 31 characters

 ## Configuration